rakhimov/scram/doc/input_file.rst

       such as "NOT", "-", ".", ",", "[", "]".
     - Names must be unique if they are public by default.
     - Names must be unique only locally if they are private. [not supported]
-    - Primary and intermediate events with several parents are allowed.
+    - Primary events and gates with several parents are allowed.
-      These events may appear in several places in the tree.
+      These events may appear in several places in the fault tree.
     - Proper 'include directive' formatting. [not supported]

 #.
 Additional validation of fault trees and values of parameters is performed:

     - Each gate has a correct number of children.
-    - No the same two children of the same parent.
+    - The same child appearing twice or more for one parent is an error.
     - All intermediate events have at least one parent.
     - Values of parameters are correct, i.e., non-negative for probabilities.
     - All events must be defined for probability calculations.